leonskidev/ahh-ts/README.md

 # Ahh

-**Ahh** is a collection of useful features borrowed from other languages and made to be **idiomatic** with the rest of the language.
-They're also split up into separate modules so that you can pick an choose what you need.
+**Ahh** is a collection of useful features borrowed from other languages that have **practical** use-cases in TypeScript.
+Each module provided by this library should be **intuitive** to use, **idiomatic** with the rest of the ecosystem, and not require dependents of your library to also depend on this one.

+> **Warning**
+> Until v1 is released, this should be considered stable-*ish* as most.
+The
+> above principles are still adhered to, but they have not yet been tested
+> thoroughly.

-Be sure to check-out the **[documentation]**, there is a lot of it.
+Be sure to check out the **[documentation]** and the examples included with it.

 ## Licence